tdsmale/tdsmale.github.io/Jungian.md

 - Indulgant: Experimentation.
 Can over-exploit the adoption of seemingly useless things.
 - Unconscious: Faith.
 Unconsciously provokes the emphasis of good-faith relations.
 - Trivializing: Supremacy.
 Trivializes the adoption of possessive social personas.
-- Repressed: Division.
+- Repressed: Defence.
 Represses the emphasis of defensive structural rationales.

 **IEE / ENFP / ENFp / Coach (Shadow: Apostle)**
 - Natural: Experimentation.
 Naturally adopts seemingly useless things.
 - Constructive: Faith.
 Finds it constructive to emphasise good-faith relations.
 - Obligation: Supremacy.
 Feels obligated to try and adopt possessive social personas.
-- Unnatural: Division.
+- Unnatural: Defence.
 Finds it unnatural to emphasise defensive structural rationales.
 - Indulgant: Reliability.
 Can over-exploit promoting pragmatic stability.
 - Unconscious: Affirmation.
 Unconsciously provokes the observance of inherent quality.
 - Trivializing: Catharsis.
 Trivializes the promotion of a purgative atmosphere.